If you’ve ever tried to annotate a PDF file, you know it’s not as straightforward as reviewing and commenting on other digital file formats.

-But naturally, reviewers wanted to correct typos, suggest color enhancements, and leave comments in the PDFs.
-And so today, we now have PDF editors and annotation tools to do just that.
+Yet, the Portable Document File (PDF) remains a common file type among creative and marketing teams.
+Naturally, reviewers want to correct typos, suggest color enhancements, and leave comments in the PDFs.
+PDF annotation tools have evolved to do just that.

 PDF annotations are beneficial for a variety of reasons.
 Let’s take a look at some of the scenarios where they would prove helpful.

-Art and design feedback
+Artwork and design feedback

 You can add PDF annotations when you’re reviewing and approving creative assets.
 For example, you might want to ask the designer to change the look of the CTA: “I can hardly see the CTA – could you make it more visible?”
 Or change the background color: “Could you make the sky darker blue?”

-Marketers working in the Healthcare, Pharmaceuticals, and Wellness sectors must ensure their creative content meets internal and external compliance guidelines.
+Marketers working in the healthcare, pharmaceuticals, and wellness sectors must ensure their creative content meets internal and external compliance guidelines.
 Failure to do so can result in hefty fines.